Rishabbh-Sahu/information_retrieval/README.md

 Based on tf-idf matrix, searching for the closest documents within the list of documents.

 #### How it works
-Based on the concept of matrix multiplication which is really fast, i thought of representing every document/text/queries in the nuumeric form.
+Based on the concept of matrix multiplication which is really fast, I thought of representing every document/text/queries in the numeric form (else you can't perform matrix multiplication -> core idea of d).
 Tf-idf is one of the text vectorization method which i've used here in order to create numeric representation of the input corpus.
 Once you have the tf-idf vector representation, you can leverage this metrix to compute cosine similarity with any other similar vector.

 #### Getting started
 create virtual environment<br>